Wednesday, 30 July 2014 13:12

 Should You Seek a Seat on Council?
 Some Considerations

 Serving on the Council can be rewarding, but it is also a serious commitment.

 We're always looking for skilled, caring people who will add their voice and ideas to the governance of the Co-op, and help represent our diverse Membership.
-Please read these materials, and, if you think you have the time, energy, inclination and passion to make GreenStar even better, fill out the Declaration of Candidacy form and run for Council!
+Please read these materials, and, if you think you have the time, energy, inclination and passion to make GreenStar even better, fill out the Declaration of Candidacy form (in January or February) and run for Council!
 Or, if there is a vacancy, submit the Application for Appointment.